Neuroeconomics Summer School

 Matthew Rushworth, Watts Chair and Professor of Cognitive Neuroscience, University of Oxford, UK

-“Neural systems for valuation (including under uncertainty)”12:30 Lunch break 13:30 Speaker:
+“Neural Systems for Valuation”12:30 Lunch break 13:30 Speaker:

 Ifat Levy, Elizabeth Mears and House Jameson Professor of Comparative Medicine, Yale School of Medicine, USA